 3. Don’t Get a Record Deal, Just Do It Yourself.

 So if going with a label is no guarantee of success, and profit then the other option is to go it alone.

-It’s true that record labels keep most of the profits to themselves, sometimes as much as 95%, even independent labels will take around 50%, so surely cutting them out of the equation is going to boost the money the artist makes?
+It’s true that record labels keep as much as 95% of the profits to themselves, even independent labels will take around 50%.
+So, surely cutting them out of the equation is going to boost the money the artist makes?
 Maybe.

 Why do we need record labels?

 For most people, this question has a simple answer, money!